 For several years, I would keep a year’s worth of action cards before I discarded them.
 But lately, I’ve even simplified that.
 I’ve become less interested in reviewing what I’ve done and more interested in moving forward and planning what I’m going to do.
 I think, with a mindset more rooted in the present and the progress I might make, I am getting more done and feel a greater sense of peace and calm these days.
 The index cards allow me the freedom to let go of yesterday, without the burden of dragging around days gone by on a daily basis.

 Motivation and Intentions

 I strongly believe that motivation and intentions are the biggest factors in getting things done.
 Perhaps it is the personal writing that I do, in which I consistently revisit my core values and beliefs, and process the things that are happening to me and that I’m doing in my life, that really dictates whether or not I’m going to actually work on certain goals or complete certain tasks.
-Writing it down a certain way or in a certain notebook or on a certain card will not make me do those tasks, unless I have intention and the motivation to do them, and that comes from another place.
+Writing it down a certain way or in a certain notebook or on a certain card will not make me do those tasks unless I have an intention and the motivation to do them, and that comes from another place.

 It is my hope that whatever analog tools anyone chooses, they do that personal and internal work before giving up on a system.
 If our thinking is in the right place and our hearts are in the right place, the tools are simply just there to support those more complex processes.